-Possessor of a vast résumé of both collegiate and professional coaching experience, Zook is embarking on his ninth season at the pro level.
+Possessor of a vast résumé of both collegiate and professional coaching experience, Zook is embarking on his 10th season at the pro level.
 He previously also spent time on the staffs of the Kansas City Chiefs, New Orleans Saints and Pittsburgh Steelers during his coaching career.

 Zook’s first year in Green Bay as special teams assistant in 2014 saw Crosby drill six consecutive field goals from 50-plus yards at one point to set a franchise record.
 DB Micah Hyde averaged 15.8 yards on 14 punt returns in 2014, No. 1 in the NFL among players with 14-plus returns.
 He also posted two punt return TDs, tied for No. 1 in the NFL with Darren Sproles, while also becoming just the fifth player in team history to record two-plus punt return TDs in a season.